Solkadhi

-Goa, Mangalore and parts of coastal Maharashtra, it is made from coconut milk and dried kokum skins (agal/amsul), whose anthocyanin pigments provide a deep purple-pink colour.
+Maharashtra (Sindhudurg and Ratnagiri district) Goa, Mangalore, Northern parts of Karnataka (especially Belagavi) and parts of coastal Maharashtra, it is made from coconut milk and dried kokum skins (agal/amsul), whose anthocyanin pigments provide a deep purple-pink colour.

 Preparation

 Solkadhi is prepared with the liquid extract of fresh coconut known as coconut milk.
 It is usually mixed with agal or kokum, a little bit of salt, and chili-garlic paste for taste and probiotic contents.

+It is traditionally served chilled and is consumed as a digestive after spicy meals, particularly fish based dishes common in the Konkan region.